-Joyce A. Sackey, M.D.
-FACP is the inaugural Chief Equity, Diversity, and Inclusion Officer (CEDIO) for Stanford Medicine.
+Joyce A. Sackey, MD, FACP is the inaugural Chief Community Engagement Officer for Stanford Medicine.
 Dr. Sackey is Clinical Professor of Medicine and Associate Dean within the Stanford School of Medicine.
-As Stanford Medicine's CEDIO, Sackey reports to Dean Lloyd Minor, and CEOs David Entwistle and Paul King, and she is responsible for designing, developing, and driving enterprise-wide strategies and efforts to advance inclusive excellence, health equity and justice.
-In addition, Sackey supports and unifies existing diversity, equity, and inclusion efforts underway at the School of Medicine, Stanford Medicine Children's Health, and Stanford Health Care.
-She also provides oversight for the implementation of recommendations issued by the Commission on Justice and Equity.
+She reports to Dean Lloyd Minor, and CEOs David Entwistle and Paul King, and she is responsible for designing, developing, and driving enterprise-wide strategies and efforts to advance inclusive excellence, community engagement, and justice.
+In addition, Sackey supports and unifies existing community engagement efforts underway at the School of Medicine, Stanford Medicine Children's Health, and Stanford Health Care.